DoriCzele/Angelika-s-Wedding-Cakes/README.md

 The test has passed and all criteria achieved.

 ### Bugs
--Navbar z-index colliding with the datepiocker icon.
+-Navigation bar z-index colliding with the datepiocker icon.
 -Had to add a top margin to the banner as when the navbar has been changed to fixed it partially covered the hero image

-### Lighthouse benchmarking
+### Benchmarking and validation

 The Google Chrome Lighthouse highlighted multiple elements that woul benefit from aria labels for accessibility so these were added.

+The W3C CSS Validator found no errors.

+The W3C HTML Validator indicated issues with aria-labelledby attribute and unnecessary type attribute, both have been corrected.

 [Back to Top](#table-of-contents)